umbrellio/table_sync/docs/publishing/configuration.md

 ### Routing key callable (required)

-- `TableSync.routing_key_callable` is a callable which resolves which routing key to use when publishing changes.
+- `TableSync.routing_key_callable` is a callable that resolves which routing key to use when publishing changes.
 It receives object class and published attributes or `#attributes_for_routing_key` (if defined).

 Example: